What is financial aid?

 - If you or your parents’ financial situation has been negatively impacted in 2020 due to COVID-19, CCV and VSAC may be able to help.
 Additional state and federal grant funds may be available to you.

-Vermont residents may contact VSAC about State grant opportunities at 1-800-882-4166, email email@example.com or check MyVSAC Work with Grants at www.vsac.org.
+Vermont residents may contact VSAC about State grant opportunities at 1-800-882-4166, by emailing email@example.com, or by checking MyVSAC Work with Grants at www.vsac.org.

 Which FAFSA should I file?